 Dr. Jens Ducrée has a master’s and PhD in Physics.
 Before joining DCU as an Associate Professor in 2008, he founded and led the groups ”Lab-on-a-Chip Technologies” and the ”Lab-on-a-Chip Foundry Service” at the HSG-IMIT (now Hahn-Schickard) in Villingen-Schwenningen, Germany.
 Since 2005 Dr. Ducrée was also a member of faculty at the world-renowned Institute for Microsystems Engineering (IMTEK) at the University of Freiburg (Germany).

-Dr. Ducrée has so far published 346 peer-reviewed contributions to the research
+Dr. Ducrée has so far published more than 350 peer-reviewed contributions to

-senior authored), presented 295 times at various events (thereof 115 times at all
+various events (thereof 119 times at all major international conferences, 34

-microfluidic lab-on-a-chip technologies, and authored 11 reviews, 4 books / theses
+and authored 11 reviews, 17 book chapters and 4 books / theses, among

-and 17 book chapters, among them the best-selling market study ”FlowMap -
+them the best-selling market study ”FlowMap - Microfluidics Roadmap

-Microfluidics Roadmap for the Life Sciences”.
-His latest h-index at Google Scholar
+for the Life Sciences”.
+His latest h-index at Google Scholar amounts to 38

 His application-focused approach is documented by an intellectual property

-portfolio comprising of 20 granted patents and 56 filings, and an extended track
+portfolio comprising of 20 granted patents, about 60 filings, and an extended track

 record of successful collaborative RTD projects with industrial and leading-edge